tylertitsworth/5th-age-srd/Classes/Psion.md

 Also choose one ability for your pet from the list below:

-- _Axiomatic_: Once per full recovery, when making a d20-based check, your pet can set the roll to 13 instead of rolling.
+- _Axiomatic:_ Once per full recovery, when making a d20-based check, your pet can set the roll to 13 instead of rolling.
-- _Detector_: It can smell magic by scent.
+- _Detector:_ It can smell magic by scent.
-- _Flight_: It can fly.
+- _Flight:_ It can fly.
-- _Healer_: Once per full recovery, it can grant someone the use of a recovery to heal by touch.
+- _Healer:_ Once per full recovery, it can grant someone the use of a recovery to heal by touch.
-- _Innate Magic_: Your pet knows three Wizard cantrips, and it can use one cantrip per scene.
+- _Innate Magic:_ Your pet knows three Wizard cantrips, and it can use one cantrip per scene.
-- _Mundane Aura_: It appears fully natural and resists any divination magic cast on it.
+- _Mundane Aura:_ It appears fully natural and resists any divination magic cast on it.
-- _Negator_: It can use its anti-magic ability twice per full recovery.
+- _Negator:_ It can use its anti-magic ability twice per full recovery.
-- _Shapechanger_: It can take any shape it likes, as long as it stays roughly cat-sized.
+- _Shapechanger:_ It can take any shape it likes, as long as it stays roughly cat-sized.
-- _Shield_: Once per full recovery, it can force an enemy to reroll an attack against you with a d12.
+- _Shield:_ Once per full recovery, it can force an enemy to reroll an attack against you with a d12.
-- _Shy_: It can turn invisible at-will.
+- _Shy:_ It can turn invisible at-will.
-- _Talkative_: Your pet can talk.
+- _Talkative:_ Your pet can talk.
 Each session, determine its personality with the Personality table

 | d6 | Personality |
 | --- | --- |